joryanick/Obfuscator-Executive/README.md

 - **Automates** as a development toolchain component.
 - **Intuitive and friendly** interface with no training required.

+**Supported Compilers:**

+Obfuscator Executive protects Windows EXE and other binaries compiled with popular platforms like Visual Studio (C#, VB.NET, C++), GCC, JetBrains Rider, Eclipse, NetBeans, and Xamarin Studio.
+Legacy compilers such as Microsoft Visual C/C++, "Classic" Visual Basic (VB4, VB5, VB6), Borland C++, Turbo C++, Delphi, and others are fully supported.

 #### This repository is for tracking bug reports and feature requests only.

 ## Installation

-To use Obfuscator Executive, download the installer from our [Downloads page](https://obfuscator-executive.com/#download).
+To use Obfuscator Executive, download a Free Trial from our [Downloads page](https://obfuscator-executive.com/#download).

 **Important Note:**

 This is a binary-only release for x86/x64 Windows platforms.
 Compatibility ranges from Windows XP to Windows 11.
 Future versions of Windows supporting x86 and Win32 API are most likely compatible.

+**Free Trial Limitations:**

+- Single session
+- Maximum protection of approximately 20 symbol names
+- No automation/scripted command line builds
+- 30-minute sessions

+To access the full feature set, please visit our website [pricing section](https://obfuscator-executive.com/#pricing) for pricing information.

 ## Usage